prezi/reverse-proxy-rate-limiter/README.md

 ### Limits Configuration
 The limits configuration is periodically loaded by the `reverse-proxy-rate-limiter` from a file or the backend service behind the rate-limiter.
 The exact path or URL is determined in the settings (it defaults to `<listenHost>:<listenPort>/rate-limiter`).
 An example limits configuration can be found [here](https://github.com/prezi/reverse-proxy-rate-limiter/blob/master/test/fixtures/example_configuration.json).

+## Naught integration
+The `reverse-proxy-rate-limiter` can be wrapped with [naught](https://github.com/andrewrk/naught) so it supports zero downtime deployment and automatic restarts if the nodejs process dies.

 ## Contribution
 Pull requests are very welcome.
 For discussions, please head over to the [mailing list](https://groups.google.com/forum/#!forum/reverse-proxy-rate-limiter-dev).